EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/README_specdeepmap.md

 SpecDeepMap is a free and open source Application available in EnMAP-BOX v3.16 [QGIS Plugin ](https://www.qgis.org).

-The SpecDeepMap Applictaion consists of six QGIS processing algorithms and is designed for Semantic Segmentation tasks (pixel classification).
+The SpecDeepMap Applictaion consists of six QGIS processing algorithms and is designed for deep learning based semantic segmentation tasks (pixel classification).

 1_SpecDeepMap_Overview.png